Mexican Soup with Tomatillo and Shredded Beef gets its zest from poblano chiles. Flavorful, authentic ingredients create a warming weeknight dinner.

 Thai Coconut Shrimp Soup is so easy to make.
 And so good you'll forget the spoon and want to drink it right out of the bowl.

-Recipe Tara Bench.
+Recipe Tara Teaspoon.
 Photographer Blaine Moats.
 Food Stylist Carol Linnan.
 Originally published LHJ 02/08